LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 php artisan make:mail RegistrationInvite --markdown=emails.invitation
 ```

-The Mail will accept the invitation which we will create in the Controller later before sending the Mail.
-And to the markdown we need to pass the invitation URL.
+The Mail will accept the invitation, which we will create in the Controller later before sending the Mail.
+And to the markdown, we need to pass the invitation URL.

 **app/Mail/RegistrationInvite.php**:
 ```php